madhavkrishnan/gate-optimisation-with-qiskit/README.md

-# Learning Varitational Quantum Algorithms
+# Learning VQE with Qiskit
 Task is to generate Bell states with parametric rotation gates